MoNvIsoModeling/MoNvIso/README.md

 # MoNvIso
-The Modeling eNvironment for Isoforms
+The Modelling eNvironment for Isoforms

 # How to use MoNvIso